varunsrin/rusty_money/CONTRIBUTING.md

 cargo test --no-default-features --features crypto,fast,serde --lib
 ```

-Beta and nightly compatibility runs happen weekly and on manual dispatch of the
+Beta and nightly compatibility runs happen on every PR, pushes to master, and
-Rust workflow.
+manual dispatch of the Rust workflow.
 Nightly failures remain advisory.
-Scheduled runs start after the
+Doctests
-workflow reaches the default branch.
-Doctests for optional APIs must be feature
+for optional APIs must be feature gated and exercised in the all-feature run,
-gated and exercised in the all-feature run, rather than ignored.
+rather than ignored.

 Prefer fixed boundary tables for simple predicates and zero/one identities.
 Use properties with independent oracles for allocation, precision, formatting,